Archduchess Eleonora of Austria

-Archduchess Eleonora of Austria (28 November 1886 – 26 May 1974) was a daughter of Archduke Charles Stephen of Austria and a first cousin of King Alfonso XIII of Spain.
+Archduchess Eleonora of Austria (28 November 1886 – 26 May 1974) was the daughter of Archduke Charles Stephen of Austria and a first cousin of King Alfonso XIII of Spain.
 She was member of the Teschen branch of the House of Habsburg-Lorraine and an Archduchess of Austria and Princess of Bohemia, Hungary, and Tuscany by birth.
 She renounced to her titles upon her morganatic marriage to Alfons Kloss, the captain of her father's yacht.
-During World War II her sons served in the German army.
+During World War II, her sons served in the German army.

 Background and early life

 Archduchess Eleonora was the eldest daughter of Archduke Charles Stephen of Austria and his wife, Archduchess Maria Theresa of Austria, Princess of Tuscany.
 Both of her parents were closely related to Emperor Franz Joseph.
 Her father, a grandson of Archduke Charles of Austria who had led the Austrian army against Napoleon Bonaparte, was a brother of Queen Maria Christina of Spain.
 Eleonora’s mother, Archduchess Maria Theresa of Austria, Princess of Tuscany, was a granddaughter of Leopold II, the last reigning Grand Duke of Tuscany.
 On her maternal side, she was a great-granddaughter of King Ferdinand II of the Two Sicilies.

 Archduchess Eleonora was born in Pula, Austria-Hungary, now Croatia, where her father was stationed as a naval officer.
 She was educated by private tutors, with an educational emphasis on languages.
 She learned German, Italian, English, French and from 1895 Polish.
 Her father followed a career in the Austrian Navy and Eleanore spent her formative years primarily in Istria in the then Austrian port of Pula in the Adriatic.
 Her father was very wealthy and the family had a summer villa in the island of Losinj in the Adriatic, a palace in Vienna and maintain a luxurious yacht for summer cruises.
 In 1895 her father inherited from Archduke Albert vast properties in Galicia.
 From 1907 the family main residence was in Saybusch castle in western Galicia today Poland, but still they spent the winters in Istria.